 State Farm only offers accident forgiveness to customers who’ve gone without a car wreck for nine years.
 You must contact an agent to find out if you’re eligible.
 If you’re reading this article, this probably isn’t an option for you.
-This is one of the main factors that give Progressive the edge over State Farm for car insurance if you have a poor driving record.
+This is one of the main factors that give Progressive the edge over State Farm for auto insurance if you have a poor driving record.

-State Farm has a list of over 15 discounts.
+State Farm has a list of over 15 auto insurance discounts.
 Good ones for a bad driving record include the multi-line (bundling) discount, defensive driving course discount, and Drive Safe & Save.
 To find out how to qualify, visit our State Farm shopping guide.

 Final Word on State Farm